 Blog 33: Gospel Passovers

-In Blogs 25 and 32, we studied Hezekiah’s, Josiah’s, and Ezra’s leading Israel out of idolatry when the people failed to do the divine Word.
-They had to re-teach the people how to approach YHWH safely and properly, forcefully turning them away from the insidious Canaanite religion, whose practices sometimes were remarkably close to some things in the Torah.
-These three men exercised their authority to redirect Israel to YHWH by involving the priesthood in the Passover lamb slaughter instead of each head of house exercising the right as initially commanded.
-In this blog, we will see the downstream effects of their good intentions more closely.
+In Blogs 25 and 32, we studied how Hezekiah, Josiah, and Ezra led Israel away from idolatry when the people failed to shema (hear and obey) the divine Word.
+Israel’s leaders had to re-educate the people on how to approach YHWH safely and properly, forcefully turning them away from the Canaanites’ deceptive religion, whose practices sometimes closely resembled some parts of the Torah.
+These three men used their authority to redirect Israel toward YHWH by involving the priesthood in the Passover lamb slaughter, rather than each head of household exercising the right as initially commanded.
+In this section, we will see the downstream effects of their good intentions more clearly.

-Moreover on the first of the Unleavened the disciples came to Jesus, saying to Him, “Where do You want us to prepare for You to eat the Passover?”
+Moreover on the first of the unleaveneds the disciples came to Jesus, saying to Him, “Where do You want us to prepare for You to eat the Passover?”
 Mat.
-26:17
+26:17, Interlinear

-Now on the first day of Unleavened Bread, when they killed the Passover lamb, His disciples said to Him, “Where do You want us to go and prepare, that You may eat the Passover?”
+Now on the first day of unleaveneds Bread, when they killed the Passover lamb, His disciples said to Him, “Where do You want us to go and prepare, that You may eat the Passover?”
 Mar.
-14:12
+14:12, Interlinear

-Then came the Day of Unleavened Bread, when the Passover must be killed.
+Then came the day of unleaveneds, when the Passover must be killed.
 8 And He sent Peter and John, saying, “Go and prepare the Passover for us, that we may eat.”
 Luk.
-22:7-8
+22:7-8, Interlinear

-Now it was the Preparation Day of the Passover, and about the sixth hour.
+Now it was the preparation day of the Passover, and about the sixth hour.
 And he [Pilot] said to the Jews, “Behold your King!”
 Jhn.
-19:14 [Passover daylight was a preparation day for the Feast of Unleavened Bread.]
+19:14, Interlinear [Passover daylight was a preparation day for the Feast of Unleavened Bread.]

-Even when Luke writes The Acts, he uses the cultural jargon “Passover” for the days of Unleavened Bread.
+Even when Luke writes The Acts, he uses the cultural term “Passover” for the days of Unleavened Bread.

 Then he killed James the brother of John with the sword.
 3 And because he saw that it pleased the Jews, he proceeded further to seize Peter also.
 Now it was during the Days of Unleavened Bread.
 4 So when he had arrested him, he put him in prison, and delivered him to four squads of soldiers to keep him, intending to bring him before the people after Passover.
 Act.
 12:2-4